Loopring/protocols/packages/loopring_v3/DESIGN.md

 The operator may stop submitting new blocks and proofs at any time.
 If that happens we need to ensure users can still withdraw their funds.

-Exchange can go in withdrawal mode when any of the conditions below are true:
+An exchange can go in withdrawal mode when any of the conditions below are true:
 - An on-chain request (either deposit or withdrawal) is open for longer than `MAX_AGE_REQUEST_UNTIL_WITHDRAW_MODE`
 - A block remains unfinalized for longer than `MAX_AGE_UNFINALIZED_BLOCK_UNTIL_WITHDRAW_MODE`